dotlang/language/README.md

 There will be another set of packages built on top of core which provide common utilities.
 This will be much larger and more complex than core, so it will be independent of the core and language (This part will be written in dotLang).
 Here is a list of some of classes in this package collection:

 - I/O (Network, Console, File, ...)
-- Thread and synchronization management
-- Serialization/Deserialization
-- Functional programming: map/reduce/filter
-- String and Regex
 - Collections (Stack, Queue, Linked List, ...)
 - Encryption
 - Math
-- Bitwise operators (and, or, shift, xor, ...)
-- Methods to help work with natively mutable data structures and algorithms (sort, tree, ...)
 - ...

 ## Package Manager

-The package manager is a separate utility which helps you package, publish, install and deploy packages (Like `maven` or `dub`).
+The package manager is a utility which helps you package, publish, install and deploy packages (Like `maven`, `NuGet` or `dub`).
 Suppose someone downloads the source code for a project written in dotLang which has some dependencies.
 How is he going to compile/run the project?
-There should be an easy and transparent for fetching dependencies at runtime and defining them at the time of development.
+There should be an easy and transparent way to fetch dependencies at runtime and defining them at the time of development.

-Perl has a `MakeFile.PL` where you specify metadata about your package, requirements + their version, test requirements and packaging options.
-Python uses the same approach with a `setup.py` file containing similar data like Perl.
-Java without maven has a packaging but not a dependency management system.
-For dependency, you create a `pom.xml` file and describe requirements + their version.
-C# has dll method which is contains byte-code of the source package.
-DLL has a version meta data but no dependency management.
-For dependency it has NuGet.

-## ToDo

-- **Language**: (`lang` package) Notation for axioms and related operators like `=>` to define semantics of a data structure or function, dependent types
-- **Compiler**: test, debug and profiling code, plugins for Editors (e.g. vim, emacs), code vetting for format the code based on the standard (indentation, spacing, brace placement, warning about namings, ...), escape analysis and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function), parallel compilation
-- **`std` package**: loop helper functions for iteration
-- **`core` package**: hash, ser/deser, assert, sequence slice functions, create special channels, I/O, OS
-- **Others**:
-  1. Build, dependency management, versioning, packaging, and distribution
-  2. Plugin system to load/unload libraries at runtime without need to recompile
-  3. Distributed processing: Moving code to another machine and running there (Actor model + channel), or creating a channel which is bound to a remote process
-  4. Define notation to write low-level (Assembly or IR) code in a function body and also force inline.
-  5. Provide ability to update used libraries without need to re-compile main application.

 # History

 - **Version 0.1**: Sep 4, 2016 - Initial document created after more than 10 months of research, comparison and evaluation.